Northrop B-2 Spirit

-The Northrop B-2 Spirit is an American heavy strategic bomber that uses low-observable stealth technology to penetrate sophisticated anti-aircraft defenses.
-It is often referred to as a stealth bomber.
-(Note: The "stealth bomber" moniker has also been applied to the canceled McDonnell Douglas A-12 Avenger II and ongoing Northrop Grumman B-21 Raider.)
+The Northrop B-2 Spirit is an American nuclear-capable subsonic stealth strategic bomber, often referred to as a "stealth bomber", (Note: The "stealth bomber" moniker has also been applied to the canceled McDonnell Douglas A-12 Avenger II and ongoing Northrop Grumman B-21 Raider.) solely operated by the United States Air Force.
+A four-engined flying wing and lambda wing with a crew of two to three, it is designed with stealth technology to penetrate sophisticated air defenses.

-A subsonic flying wing with a crew of two, the B-2 was designed by Northrop (later Northrop Grumman) as the prime contractor, with Boeing, Hughes Aircraft Company, and Vought as principal subcontractors.
+The B-2 was designed by Northrop (later Northrop Grumman) as the prime contractor, with Boeing, Hughes Aircraft Company, and Vought as principal subcontractors.
 It was produced from 1988 to 2000.
-The bomber can drop conventional and thermonuclear weapons, such as up to eighty 500 lb Mk 82 JDAM GPS-guided bombs, or sixteen 2400 lb B83 nuclear bombs.
+The bomber can drop conventional and thermonuclear weapons, such as up to eighty 500 lb Mk 82 JDAM GPS-guided bombs, or sixteen 400 kiloton B61 nuclear bombs.
 The B-2 is the only acknowledged in-service aircraft that can carry large air-to-surface standoff weapons in a stealth configuration.

-Development began under the Advanced Technology Bomber (ATB) project during the Carter administration, which cancelled the Mach 2-capable B-1A bomber in part because the ATB showed such promise, but development difficulties delayed progress and drove up costs.
-Ultimately, the program produced 21 B-2s at an average cost of $2.13 billion each (~$ billion in dollars), including development, engineering, testing, production, and procurement.
-Building each aircraft cost an average of US$737 million, while total procurement costs (including production, spare parts, equipment, retrofitting, and software support) averaged $929 million (~$ in dollars) per plane.
-The project's considerable capital and operating costs made it controversial in the U.S. Congress even before the winding down of the Cold War dramatically reduced the desire for a stealth aircraft designed to strike deep in Soviet territory.
-Consequently, in the late 1980s and 1990s lawmakers shrank the planned purchase of 132 bombers to 21.
+Development began in 1979, as the Advanced Technology Bomber (ATB) black project during the Carter administration.
+Its promises contributed to cancelling the Mach 2-capable B-1A bomber, but development difficulties delayed progress and drove up costs.
+By 1996, the program produced 21 B-2s at a total cost of $44.7 billion or average cost of $2.13 billion per aircraft, including procurement, development, testing, and production.
+The megaproject's considerable capital and operating costs made it controversial in the U.S. Congress, even before the end of the Cold War dramatically reduced the desire for a stealth aircraft to strike deep inside the Soviet Union; by the 1990s lawmakers shrank the planned purchase of 132 bombers to 21.

-The B-2 can perform attack missions at altitudes of up to 50000 ft; it has an unrefueled range of more than 6000 nmi and can fly more than 10000 nmi with one midair refueling.
-It entered service in 1997 as the second aircraft designed with advanced stealth technology, after the Lockheed F-117 Nighthawk attack aircraft.
-Primarily designed as a nuclear bomber, the B-2 was first used in combat to drop conventional, non-nuclear ordnance in the Kosovo War in 1999.
-It was later used in Iraq, Afghanistan, Libya, Yemen, and Iran.
+The B-2 has an estimated flight ceiling of 50000 ft, an unrefueled range of more than 6900 mi and can fly more than 12000 mi with one midair refueling.
+It entered service in 1997, considered the second stealth aircraft, after the Lockheed F-117 Nighthawk.
+Primarily designed as a nuclear bomber, the B-2 was first used in combat to drop conventional ordnance in the Kosovo War in 1999.
+It was later used in Iraq, Afghanistan, Libya, Yemen, the 2025 strikes on Iran and the 2026 Iran war.
+Based out of Whiteman AFB, Missouri, climate-controlled hangars have allowed the B-2 to forward deploy to NSF Diego Garcia in the Indian Ocean, Andersen AFB on Guam in the Pacific, and RAF Fairford in the United Kingdom.

 The United States Air Force has nineteen B-2s in service as of 2024.
-One was destroyed in a 2008 crash, and another was likely retired from service after being damaged in a crash in 2022.
-The Air Force plans to operate the B-2s until 2032, when the Northrop Grumman B-21 Raider is to replace them.
+Another was destroyed in a 2008 crash, and one was likely retired from service after being damaged in a crash in 2022.
+The Air Force plans to operate the B-2s until 2032, as they are incrementally replaced by the Northrop Grumman B-21 Raider.